-I've taught science to virtual school students at Capistrano Connections Academy for a couple of years now.
-One advantage of being in an exciting, groundbreaking virtual school is that brick-and-mortar walls don’t define our learning possibilities.
-So how do we make science exciting beyond the printed textbook?
+One advantage of being in an exciting, groundbreaking virtual school(opens in a new tab) is that brick-and-mortar walls don’t define our learning possibilities.
+So how do we make science exciting beyond the online school, homeschool, or distance learning lessons?
 Virtual field trips allow us to overcome limitations of distance, time, lack of access, and money.
 Want to take an educational and exhilarating virtual field trip to the moon?
 Here’s how!

-So put on your virtual space suit and follow along…
+Put on your virtual space suit and follow along.

-Panoramic imagery of the moon’s surface taken by astronauts—zoom into different areas and rotate the globe to inspect the craters, rays, and maria
+- panoramic imagery of the moon’s surface taken by astronauts—zoom in to different areas and rotate the globe to inspect the craters, rays, and maria (large, dark plains)

 Now you are ready to start tracking the moon.

-Ask your child to think about those nights that he or she saw a big, beautiful moon up in the sky.
+Ask your online school, homeschool, or distance learning student to think about those nights that he or she saw a big, beautiful moon up in the sky.
 Was the moon in the same spot in the sky the next day, week, and month?
-Tracking the moon is an extremely helpful method to understanding that the moon orbits around the Earth and we orbit around the sun.
+Tracking the moon is a helpful method to understanding that the moon orbits around the Earth and we orbit around the sun.
 This is a fun activity to do over the course of a week, but a month will get even better results.
 Here’s how to track the moon:

 - Pick one spot to stand each night that has a good viewing area of the sky.